Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Using a small mixing bowl and a handheld mixer on medium-high speed, beat the cream cheese for 30 seconds until smooth.

-• Reduce the mixer speed to medium-low and beat in the powdered sugar.
+• Reduce the mixer speed to medium-low and beat in the powdered sugar and strawberry extract.
 Increase the mixer speed to medium-high and beat for an additional 30 seconds until smooth.

 • Line a small baking sheet with parchment paper.

-• Scoop out 1½ teaspoons of the cream cheese mixture onto the prepared baking sheet.
+• Using a small cookie scoop (approx. 1½ teaspoons) scoop out 24 dollops of the cream cheese mixture onto the prepared baking sheet.
 Space the dollops 2 inches apart.
+Gently press down on the dollops making round disks.
 Place the baking sheet in the freezer while you prepare the cookie dough.

 Strawberry Cookie Dough